Why is partnership considered by some to be a relatively unpopular form of business ownership? Explain the merits and limitations of partnership.

-(iv) Sharing of risks: The risks involved in running a partnership firm are shared by all the partners.
-This reduces the anxiety, burden and stress on individual partners.
+(c) Sharing of risks: The risks in a partnership firm are shared jointly by all the partners.
+As a result, anxiety, burden and stress of the individual partners are shared among all the partners, which reduces the burden on a single partner.